demlabs-cellframe/cellframe-node/README.md

 ### Prerequsites

-To successfully complete of the build, you must have following prerequisites installed (packages are named as in Debian GNU/Linux 10 "buster", please found the corresponding packages for your distribution):
+To successfully complete of the build, you must have following prerequisites preinstalled (packages are named as in Debian GNU/Linux 10 "buster", please found the corresponding packages for your distribution):

 * libjson-c-dev
 * libmemcached-dev (for libdap-server-core submodule)